anegg0/gr0wing-hugo/content/posts/2012-09-03-free-and-homeless-the-experiment-part-13.md

 ---
 <p style="background-color: silver;">
-  I&#8217;ve arrived in New York.<br /> This city doesn&#8217;t care about me.
+  I've arrived in New York.<br /> This city doesn't care about me.
 </p>

-It&#8217;s 10 PM.
+It's 10 PM.

 The night has swallowed the only naturally occurring thing in New York: sunlight.

 Raging traffic, people walking everywhere.
-I don&#8217;t even exist here, my presence is insignificant, like a bug&#8217;s fart.<!--more-->
+I don't even exist here, my presence is insignificant, like a bug's fart.<!--more-->

 &nbsp;

-I could stay in the airport&#8217;s hall for a week, nobody would pay attention.
+I could stay in the airport's hall for a week, nobody would pay attention.

 I could lie on the ground and die right before the entrance, nobody would care as much as their next business meeting.

 The airport has probably a team dedicated to people dying in the main hall, so I guess they would come pick me up, and that would be it.

-While there&#8217;s something cold and totally impersonal in airports, I like that feeling of anonymity.
+While there's something cold and totally impersonal in airports, I like that feeling of anonymity.

 New York has plenty of anonymity.
-So much anonymity that it&#8217;s easy to drown in it.
+So much anonymity that it's easy to drown in it.

 &nbsp;